-- 4. Where there are no committal proceedings, the application shall state the reason why it is desired to prefer an indictment without such proceedings and- - there shall accompany the application proofs of evidence of the witnesses whom it is proposed to call in support of the charges; and - (b) the application shall embody a statement that the evidence shown by the proofs will be available at the trial and that the case disclosed by the proofs is, to the best of the knowledge, information and belief of the applicant, substantially a true case the application shall embody a statement that the evidence shown by the proofs and (except so far as may be expressly stated to the contrary in the application) the evidence shown by the committal documents, will be available at the trial and that the case disclosed by the committal documents and proofs is, to the best of the knowledge, information and belief of the applicant, substantially a true case.
+4. Where there are no committal proceedings, the application shall state the reason why it is desired to prefer an indictment without such proceedings and-

+- (a) there shall accompany the application proofs of evidence of the witnesses whom it is proposed to call in support of the charges; and - (b) the application shall embody a statement that the evidence shown by the proofs will be available at the trial and that the case disclosed by the proofs is, to the best of the knowledge, information and belief of the applicant, substantially a true case.